IEEE-SaTML/2025/README.md

 The folder `static` contains the favicon, images, and some custom CSS for the website.

-The folder `public` is populated by the `hugo serve` command to generate the static website, the files under `public` are the ones that need to be hosted somewhere for the website to be visible, that is why `public` is defined as a git submodule pointing to the `ieee-satml.github.io` repository.
+The folder `public` is populated by the `hugo` command to generate the static website, the files under `public` are the ones that need to be hosted somewhere for the website to be visible, that is why `public` is defined as a git submodule pointing to the `ieee-satml.github.io` repository.

+## Website Deployment

+* Clone the SaTML website Template
+* Make your edits in the template files
+* View your edits locally with `hugo server -D`
+* Once satisfied with the edits, run `hugo` to generate the static files.
+They will be placed automatically in the `public` folder
+* Go into the `public` folder, commit, and push the changes (static website will be redeployed by Github Pages automatically shortly after these changes have been pushed)
+* Go back to the root folder of the SaTML website Template git repository, commit, and push the modifications there too.